A No-Code Introduction to Describing Data

 Now, the mean \(= 1514 / 11 = 137.6.\) The mean is highly influenced by one person with a very high score.

 There are two modes for SBP — scores of 110 and 114.
 For each of these SBP scores, 137 people had this score for their SBP.
 These are the highest two bars on the graph (denoted in blue).
 The median, the middle score, is 116.
 The mean, the average score, is just slightly higher at 119.
 Notice that there are more extreme scores for SBP on the higher end of the distribution (i.e., there are a few people way out in the right tail of the distribution, with SBP scores over 200).
-Because the mean is highly influenced by large scores, the mean is pulled toward that tail, and is therefore larger than the median.
-The median is not influenced by outliers.
+Because the mean is highly influenced by extreme scores, the mean is pulled toward that tail, and is therefore larger than the median.
+This is a sign of right skew, where a few very high values stretch the distribution and raise the mean.
+In such cases, the median is a better indicator of central tendency than the mean.

 To summarize, the Mode, Median, and Mean are measures of central tendency that summarize a set of scores (data points) by identifying a central or typical value within that dataset.